AhmedAlaa4611/laravel-artisan-commands/README.md

 - A key is used to configure a cryptosystem.
 - A symmetric key cryptosystem uses the same key to encrypt and decrypt.
 - A public key `asymmetric key` cryptosystem uses a public key to encrypt and a private key to decrypt.
-- Identical plaintexts yield different ciphertext.
+- Identical plaintexts yield different ciphertexts.
 - Mocking allows you to simulate database behavior and test your logic in isolation.

 ## Differences Between Composer Files